 Certain health care organizations require students to carry health insurance before participating in clinical experiences.
-Therefore, all students will be required to show proof of their own health insurance coverage. (rev. 2020).
+Therefore, all students will be required to show proof of their own health insurance coverage and uploaded to Student Passport System. (rev. 2022)

 Student Injuries